halemade/doodlebot/README.md

     ```
 3. Add any custom CSS (or Sass, including imports) you'd like immediately after the `@import` line

-### Layouts

-If you'd like to change the theme's HTML layout:

-1. [Copy the original template](https://github.com/pages-themes/minimal/blob/master/_layouts/default.html) from the theme's repository<br />(*Pro-tip: click "raw" to make copying easier*)
-2. Create a file called `/_layouts/default.html` in your site
-3. Paste the default layout content copied in the first step
-4. Customize the layout as you'd like

 ## Roadmap

 See the [open issues](https://github.com/pages-themes/minimal/issues) for a list of proposed features (and known issues).